bodo-run/stop-nagging/README.md

 It uses a YAML file (`tools.yaml`) to list each tool's name, environment variables, and commands to run, making it easy for new contributors to update the logic without writing Rust code.

+> [!WARNING]
+> This tool is very new and may not work for all your tools.
+If you find a tool that doesn't work, please open an issue or submit a PR to fix it.

 ## Philosophy

 `stop-nagging` is designed to be a fast, simple, and effective tool for disabling nags and warnings.
 Running `stop-nagging` should be a no-op and it should not modify the source code.
 Some tools might require configuration changes to stop nagging, we will not modify the source code to do this.